T Kid

-Julius Cavero, T-KID (or Terrible T-KID 170) is a graffiti artist from the Bronx, New York.
+Julius Cavero, better known as T-KID (or Terrible T-KID 170) is a graffiti artist from the Bronx, New York.

 Biography

 Background and early life

 T Kid's father was an immigrant from Peru, who worked at the Linden Assembly in New Jersey.
+He eventually became an iron worker as a union welder.
 His mother emigrated from Puerto Rico in the mid 1950s.

 Graffiti

-He started in the 1970s, tagging the name "King 13" every time he'd win a challenge, performing daredevil tricks on swings in local parks.
+Cavero began graffiti in the 1970s, tagging "King 13" every time he won a challenge, performing daredevil tricks on swings in local parks.
 He was a short lived member of a gang called the Bronx Enchanters and The Renegades of Harlem, where he learned how to paint trains.

-He later became the president of TNB (The Nasty Boyz) and ex-president of TVS (The Vamp Squad), one of the most notorious New York graffiti crews.
+Cavero later became the president of TNB (The Nasty Boyz) and ex-president of TVS (The Vamp Squad), one of the most notorious New York graffiti crews.
+Henry Chalfant documented numerous subway trains painted by T-Kid 170.
 T-KID is still active and his work can be seen in the Bronx as well as around the world.
 He is also a member of MAC crew from Paris.
 T-Kid was originally asked to be the narrator for the Hip-Hop documentary Style Wars but he declined.
+The Museum of Graffiti has featured T-Kid in exhibitions like T-Kid: Living Wild Style, highlighting his pivotal role in 1970s/80s NYC subway graffiti.